 - Don’t assume a bachelor’s degree in psychology will automatically land you a job or secure a position in a graduate program.
-You need a degree, good grades, AND work/volunteer experience that is relevant to psychology/human services.
+You need a degree, good grades, and work and volunteer experience that is relevant to psychology and the human services.

 - Be active; make connections.
-The old adage is true—"it’s not what you know, it’s who you know!"
+The old adage is true: “It’s not what you know, it’s who you know!"
 How can you make connections?
-Volunteer (see the volunteer link on website); get a job relevant to psychology (see employment links).
-Do an Internship (Cooperative Field Experience); see Dr. Wruble or Dr. Gates about CFE program.
+Volunteer (learn more about volunteer opportunities); get a job relevant to psychology (learn more about job opportunities).
+Do an internship (learn more about Cooperative Field Experience and see Dr. Wruble or Dr. Gates about how to get involved).

 - Get to know your professors.
 Talk with us about your career goals.
 We are here to help you!
 Advising appointments should be about more than just picking out classes.